akrzemi1/__sandbox__/string_view_ctor.md

 First, you can treat the null pointer value as a zero-sized string  (`""`).
 Whenever you call `f(nullptr)` the effect is the same as if you called `f("")`.

 Second, you can treat the null pointer value as distinct from any sting, even zero-sized string.
-This implies that `const char *` is similar to `optional<string>`:`optstr == nullopt` is a different state than `optstr == ""s`, and calling `f(nullptr)` can give different results than calling `f("")`.
+This implies that `const char *` is similar to `optional<string>`: `optstr == nullopt` is a different state than `optstr == ""s`, and calling `f(nullptr)` can give different results than calling `f("")`.

 Also, type `const char*` can be used for other purposes than representing a string: it can represent an address of a single character.
 Migrating such usage to `string_view` would be unwise.

 ### 2.5.
 Is passing a null pointer where a string is expected fundamentally wrong?

 Much of controversy around P0903R1 is about whether it is valid to pass a null pointer where `const char*` is expected to represent a string.
 If by a "string" we mean the String concept: a sequence of 0 or more characters, then clearly there is no need to intentionally use the null pointer value.
-Any value of String, including zero-sized string, can be represented by null-terminated byte sequence that the pointer need to point to.
+Any value of String, including zero-sized string, can be represented by null-terminated byte sequence that the pointer needs to point to.
 Plus, it is a well established idiom in C and C++ Standard Library that passing null pointer in such case is illegal, and therefore is an indication of the porgrammer bug.
 When such bug is diagnosed the code is changed so that a non-null pointer is passed to function `f()` or function `f()` is not called at all.
 So, at least when dealing with the Standard Library functions, passing null pointer that is supposed to indicate a string happens only temporarily, and inadvertantly, and is ideally corrected as soon as possible.

 But this is only the C-string interface.
 In custom libraries developers can associate other semantics with a single `const char *` parameters intended to represent strings.
 They will typically be similar to the C-string interface except that null pointer value is treated in a different manner, which can be one of:

 1. Null pointer represents the zero-length string.
 2. Null pointer represents a yet another value distinct from any sequence of characters.
 This is equivalent to `optional<string>` not containing a value, which is different even from a zero-sized string.
-3. Null pointer value is unwelcome and indicates a bug, but we want functions to accept it and deal with the bug internally at run-time, trough defensive if statements or exceptions or something similar.
+3. Null pointer value is unwelcome and indicates a bug, but we want functions to accept it and deal with the bug internally at run-time, through defensive if statements or exceptions or something similar.
-4. Null pointer value is unwelcome and indicates a bug, but we expect the function to accept it and not cause language-level UB, but we fave no further expectations of what happens.
+4. Null pointer value is unwelcome and indicates a bug, but we expect the function to accept it and not cause language-level UB, but we have no further expectations of what happens.

-In a third party library with lots of functions taking single `const char *` to indicate a string with semantics different than the C-string interface, different functions may have different answers to the above question.
+In a third-party library with lots of functions taking single `const char *` to indicate a string with semantics different than the C-string interface, different functions may have different answers to the above question.
 This means that one cannot automatically refactor all these functions to take `some_string_view` in place of `const char *`, Instead, for each of these functions the semantics need to be determined and only then an appropriate refactoring action can be taken.

 During the discussion we have witnessed people saying, "I have passed null pointer as `const char*` and it was always obvious that it indicates a zero-sized string", other said that in their code base null pointer always indicates a not-a-string.
 Other replies are that such string is empty (different opinions whether it means zero-sized or not-a-string, or if it matters at all), or is "null" (whatever that means for strings).
 Whatever answer you chose, you will serve one group, and surprise others, causing bugs.